The headlines read:

 There is only one sure way to protect your investment.
 Own your domain.
 It is a small price to pay to ensure you have control over what people find first online.
-Go to a domain registrar, such as 1&1 or Godaddy or one LifeHacker lists as a Top 5 in this post.
+Go to a domain registrar, such as 1&1 or Godaddy or one of many other website builders.

 Putting content on your page may seem overwhelming.
 You don’t have to build a website from scratch.
-Why not link a WordPress site to your domain?
+Why not link a Wordpress site to your domain?
 Or maybe you can demonstrate your social prowess with a Flavors.me page linked to your domain name.
-You could also use a content aggregator such as Twylah or Rebelmouse to summarize what you say and share online.
-These are free tools that create a summary of online content (articles and images) and looks very much like a newspaper.
-You specify what you want pulled into the summaries.
-You can learn more about them and see what they look like in my post about creating a summary of stuff you share.
+These are free tools that create a summary of online content (articles and images) and look very much like a newspaper.
+You specify what you want to be pulled into the summaries.

 Long Term Strategy